ivokub/smartcontract/README.md

         go run main.go testGroth16
         go run main.go testPlonk

     You can have a look at `main.go` on how to compile, deploy and run.

+6. For cleanup, run:

+        make clean

+7. To cleanup setup files, run:

+        make clean-setup

+    This makes it impossible to generate proofs anymore for any smart contract deployed with the verifying key.
+Use with care

+## Considerations

+This is only an example how to verify gnark proofs.
+In practice the setups can be split into smaller parts and the keys should be generated using MPC.